 But get it very right, and you end up with something like Barrafina – the Michelin-starred, critically lauded restaurant that’s notoriously difficult to get a seat at.

 Although that just may be about to change, because brothers James and Sam Hart are opening a fourth Barrafina in King’s Cross this Autumn.
-The place’ll have 34 covers at the dining counter, plus another 60 on the terrace outside (separately named Parillan, opening next Spring), making it their biggest branch yet – though they still won’t be taking reservations.
+The place’ll have 40 covers at the dining counter, plus another 60 on the terrace outside (separately named Parillan, opening next Spring), making it their biggest branch yet – though they still won’t be taking reservations.
 For the particularly determined, however, there’s always the private dining room, bookable for up to 24.

-It’s part of a trio of openings they’re behind at Coal Drops Yard, a new canal-side shopping and dining quarter nestled between the cobbled streets, coal-shuttling viaducts and Victorian industrial architecture of King’s Cross.
-Alongside Barrafina King’s Cross, they’ll be launching a spin-off of their Borough taqueria El Pastor with pal Crispin Somerville, and a new wine bar called The Drop.
+All this is a mere third of the openings they’re behind at Coal Drops Yard, the new canal-side shopping and dining quarter nestled between the cobbled streets, coal-shuttling viaducts and Victorian industrial architecture of King’s Cross.
+They’ll also be launching a spin-off of their Borough taqueria El Pastor with pal Crispin Somerville called Casa Pastor, and a new wine bar called The Drop…

 Like being the first to hear about London’s restaurant news?
 Check out our guide to the best London restaurants opening soon